If you've just been diagnosed with type 1 diabetes, here's what you need to know to get started:

 Type 1 diabetes occurs when your immune system is unable to recognise your beta cells as belonging to your body.
 As a result, it attacks and destroys them – making it an autoimmune disease.

-Unfortunately, beta cells are the cells in your pancreas which produce insulin, and insulin is an essential hormone that converts glucose into energy.
-Without insulin, the glucose in your body can’t be broken down and your blood glucose levels will increase.
+Unfortunately, beta cells are the cells in your pancreas which produce insulin.
+Insulin is an essential hormone that converts glucose into energy, by moving it from your bloodstream into your body's cells.
+Without insulin, the glucose in your body can’t be taken into your cells and your blood glucose levels will increase.
 This can lead to serious health problems.

 Type 1 diabetes usually occurs in childhood or adolescence, but it can also develop in adults.